Jinger Duggar Spends Time With Mom Michelle Ahead Of Mother’s Day

 “It has been so wonderful having my beautiful mother in town!
 She is one amazing woman and my hero.
 I am so blessed to call her mom.”

-Jinger was dressed in a peach colored skirt and a printed sleeveless top.
+Jinger was dressed in a peach-colored skirt and a printed sleeveless top.
 The Duggar matriarch wore her usual denim skirt with a bright pink button-down blouse.
 They both looked happy to be able to celebrate this special time of year together.

 The Vuolos are moving even further away from the family this summer.
-They had recently announced that they are leaving their home in Laredo, Texas and making a new life in Los Angeles, California.
+They had recently announced that they are leaving their home in Laredo, Texas, and making a new life in Los Angeles, California.
 This is a huge change, especially for Jinger.
-Although she is excited about the move, it may be even more tricky than it is now to be able to see her family.
+Although she is excited about the move, it may be even more tricky than it is now to see her family.
 However, the Duggars do own small private planes to be able to fly them anywhere they want to go.
 John David is a seasoned pilot.
-He flies his family members all over the place and LA may just be a part of their future itinerary.
+He flies his family members all over the place and L.A. may just be a part of their future itinerary.

 This may be the last time that Michelle will see Jinger, Jeremy, and Felicity before the big move.
-But then again, the Duggar family may just sneak in one last visit before then, or even help them move when the time comes.
+But then again, the Duggar family may just sneak in one last visit before then or even help them move when the time comes.

 Jeremy has been sharing a series of photos on his Instagram that he calls “This is Laredo.”
 It appears that he and Jinger Duggar are taking their last few weeks experiencing all that Laredo has to offer before they leave this summer.